 - WPC (wood polymer composite)

 I highly recommend going for a WPC over an SPC because it has more “give” and not as hard on the joints.
-Stone composites are specifically made for commercial applications so they’re considerably harder underfoot.
+Stone composites are specifically made for commercial applications, so they’re considerably harder underfoot.

-They come in both glue down and click products; the click going in most residential homes.
+They come in both glue down and click products, the click going in most residential homes.

 3. Hardwood Flooring

-However if they are very high energy and act like they are on crack, then yes, their nails will scratch your wood floors.
+However, if they are very high energy and act like they are on crack, then yes, their nails will scratch your wood floors.

 Being a natural product, all hardwood will eventually scratch; it’s just a matter of when.

-There’s plenty of upside though to wood floors.
+There’s plenty of upside, though, to wood floors.

-The harder species like hickory, maple, pecan and Brazilian family (teak, walnut and cherry) are more resilient than most other woods.
+The harder species like hickory, maple, pecan, and Brazilian family (teak, walnut, and cherry) are more resilient than most other woods.

-Since the wear layer of wood flooring whether engineered or solid contains a protective wear layer by way of aluminum oxide or polyurethane, they don’t absorb pet accidents like carpet does so they’re super easy to clean up.
+Since the wear layer of wood flooring, whether engineered or solid, contains a protective wear layer by way of aluminum oxide or polyurethane, they don’t absorb pet accidents like carpet does, so they’re super easy to clean up.